 - Once the installation complete, the Printers window will pop-up.
 And you will notice that a new printer icon appears.

 You can now send your print jobs to your departmental network printer from your application.

 Suppose we want to print a document in Microsoft Word:

-- Select Print Preview from the File menu and see if it looks fine.
+- Select Print from the File menu and see if it looks fine.
 It is a good practice to preview the document before actual printing.

 Please be patient until your document being printed.
 In fact, your print request will be sent to the network printer for queuing up.
 You are recommended to check the print job status through the Control Panel (see the following section).

 Check the Print Job Status & Cancel the Print Job